James231/GoogleAppScript-UsefulScripts/EmailSubscription/Readme.md

 ## How to Use

-To use the script simply send a HTTP POST request to the endpoint URL.
+To use the Subscribe script simply send a HTTP POST request to the endpoint URL.
 The post request needs to include form data.
 This form data should be a single field with key 'email' and the value as the email address you want to add to the mailing list.

 The response body will be in plaintext and will consist of one of the following:
 `Success` - The email was added to the mailing list
 `Duplicate` - The email has already been added to the mailing list
 `Bad Regex` - The format of the email was not valid

+To use the Unsubscribe script you can do exactly the same (sent POST request with `email` parameter).
+And the output will either be `Bad Regex`, `Not Found` or `Successfully Unsubscribed`.
+You can also use a GET request if you put the parameter in the URL. i.e. Your URL should look like: `https://script.google.com/macros/s/...?email=john@example.com` (you may need to URL encode the actual address).
+This email could be given to a user in an email, allowing them to unsubscribe when they click the link.

 To test the code I recommend you try [Curl It](https://curlit.jam-es.com).
 Set the method to POST, enter the URL, allow at least 1 redirect, and add the `email` parameter.